Essential safety protocols, emergency procedures, and risk management for paddleboard fishing

 Proper board rigging with secure rod holders and gear placement also plays a major role in safety — loose gear creates trip hazards and raises your center of gravity.
 Avoid the most common surfboard fishing mistakes that put beginners at risk.

-Complete overview of must-have safety gear including PFDs, leashes, whistles, and communication devices for SUP fishing.
+Comprehensive overview of must-have safety gear including PFDs, leashes, communication devices, and emergency equipment for SUP fishing.

 Critical safety questions every paddleboard angler should know the answers to